 Collagen comes from animal sources and the best are grass-fed beef sources.
-I recommend collagen from Great Lakes.
 If you eat grass-fed beef, think of collagen as a way to use the whole animal and not be wasteful.

 Biotin is often suggested for women with thinning hair: What’s the best form and dosage, and is this a supplement that should be taken regularly forever?

-Biotin-8 by Thorne: We recommend one daily to twice daily.
+We recommend Biotin daily to twice daily.
 I never recommend that patients take this forever.
 I ask that they try a six-month trial and then re-evaluate.